 Learn how to Show or Hide Widgets on Specific Pages in WordPress.
-There are situations when you like to show or hide widgets on specific posts, pages, archives etc. In this article, I will share how you can easily control widgets visibility on specific pages in WordPress.
+There are situations when you like to show or hide widgets on specific posts, pages, archives, etc. In this article, I will share how you can easily control widgets visibility on specific pages in WordPress.
 Should you hide widgets on specific pages?
 Is there any benefit of doing that?
-Or let me rephrase it, what can you achieve when you show or hide widgets on certain pages in WordPress.
+Or let me rephrase it, what can you achieve when you show or hide widgets on certain pages in WordPress?

-But as of now, WordPress does not come with a native feature to control widgets’ visibility on specific pages, posts or archives.
+But as of now, WordPress does not come with a native feature to control widgets’ visibility on specific pages, posts, or archives.

 So, what is the solution?

-We will talk in a while, how to control widget visibility and how to add a widget to a specific page in WordPress.
+We will talk in a while, about how to control widget visibility and how to add a widget to a specific page in WordPress.

 Before that, let’s see what could be the possible reasons (or say benefits) of showing or hiding widgets on certain pages in WordPress.